Houston's Role in Global Energy Transition a Major Focus of Greater Houston Partnership Annual Meeting

 • The Houston region added $64 billion to its GDP, a 17 percent increase in real terms.

 • Foreign trade expanded by nearly $24 billion, making Houston the most trade focused metropolitan area in the nation.

 • Houston added 615,000 net new jobs over the last decade.

 Greater Houston Partnership

 The Greater Houston Partnership works to make Houston one of the best places to live, work and build a business.
-As the economic development organization for the region, the Partnership champions growth across 11 counties by bringing together business and civic-minded leaders who are dedicated to the area’s long-term success.
-Representing more than 1,000 member organizations and approximately one-fifth of the region’s workforce, the Partnership is the place companies come together to make an impact.
+As the economic development organization for the Houston region, the Partnership champions growth across 11 counties by bringing together business and civic-minded leaders who are dedicated to the area’s long-term success.
+Representing 1,100 member organizations and approximately one-fifth of the region’s workforce, the Partnership is the place business leaders come together to make an impact.
 Learn more at Houston.org.

 (o) 713-844-3640 email@example.com